Actor L. Steven Taylor is the king behind 'The Lion King' | ExBulletin

 I had enough confidence in who I am as a father, as an actor, to fit those elements into this role and vice versa.
 There are a lot of things that I have learned from playing this role that I like to think that I have implemented in my life as a father in my relationship with my son.

 Taylor recounts the first time her son saw him as Mufasa.
 Her young son, Steven Taylor Jr., and a friend were seated in the front row when Mufasa, a spoiler alert, died and sank into the ground.
-From the stage, Taylor could hear her son’s friend say: Your fathers are dead now.
+From the stage, Taylor could hear her son’s friend say: Your father is dead now.
 To which his son replied: He plays fair!

 Adrienne Walker, who plays Nala on the show, calls Taylor a natural leader and comforter.
 He frequently checked her during the shutdown, even offering to drive her to and from the doctor’s office once because she didn’t want to take the metro.
 He’s a leader and he cares and it’s not visible.
 It’s just who he is, she said.